Engleke History, Family Crest & Coats of Arms

 Early History of the Engleke family

-Another 239 words (17 lines of text) covering the years 1772, 1630, 1674, 1669 and 1694 are included under the topic Early Engleke History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Engleke research.
+Another 120 words (9 lines of text) covering the years 1772, 1630, 1674, 1669 and 1694 are included under the topic Early Engleke History in all our PDF Extended History products and printed products wherever possible.

 Engleke Spelling Variations